On the Doorstep

 Less than two miles from Mowbarton is Wedmore, a beautiful village with plenty going on.
 There are all sorts of shops in the village (who needs supermarkets?)
 Wedmore Village Store stocks almost everything and is open all hours, but there is also a butcher/ farm shop, a fishmonger/ greengrocer, and a deli.
 You can even have local meat delivered from the Somerset Sausage Company.
 They produce pork products at a farm just outside Wedmore - including hog roasts!

 The village also offers plenty of excellent places to eat (and drink!).
 The Swan has featured in several national newspapers and magazines and provides bar snacks as well as full meals.
 Plus they serve Mowbarton Estate Somerset Sparkling - so they obviously know what's what!
-The George, with its attractive courtyard and pretty garden right next door to the beautiful church, is equally good, while for tasty traditional fare and a genuine Somerset welcome, try the New Inn.
+The George, with its attractive courtyard and pretty garden right next door to the beautiful church, is currently closed, and for tasty traditional fare and a genuine Somerset welcome, try the New Inn.
 Then there's the Dining Room (which is also a dress shop!) , Nanny Ida's and, during the day - for lunches, teas and morning coffee, Pumpkin, Wedmore's deli, which serves wonderful locally produced meals and snacks.
 Table 8 is a lively Indian Restaurant which also does take-away - home delivered if you like.

 Wedmore is also renowned for its 'mother of the bride' shops, which means a number of associated outlets have emerged: dress shops, a shoe shop, hairdressers and a beauty salon; gift shops, jewellery, antiques, and a chemist.
 Yet it remains peaceful and village-like, a beautiful place to discover.